-(a) Concentrations of radioactive material which may be released to the general environment in ground water, surface water, air, soil, plants, or animals must not result in an annual dose exceeding an equivalent of 0.25 milliSlevert (25 millirems) to the whole body, 75 millirems to the thyroid, and 25 millirems to any other organ of any member of the public within the compliance period.
+(a) Concentrations of radioactive material which-that may be released to the general environment in ground water, surface water, air, soil, plants, or animals must not result in an annual dose exceeding an equivalent of 0.25 milliSievert (25 millirems) to the whole body, 75 millirems to the thyroid, and 25 millirems to any other organ of any member of the public within the compliance period.
+Reasonable effort should be made to maintain releases of radioactivity in effluents to the general environment as low as is reasonably achievable druing the compliance period.
+Compliance with this paragraph must be demonstrate through analyses that meet the requirements specified in § 61.13(a).